Asperfi/Raspberry-Pi_BME280/README.md

 To connect the LabVIEW project to the Raspberry Pi, change the IP Address of the "Raspberry Pi" target, in the project, according to your need.

 The VI routine named `RPi_I2C_BME280_read_example.vi` contains an example of the reading procedure of the BME280 sensor through the I2C bus.<br>
-The procedure consists in the following steps:
+The procedure performs the following steps:

 0. Opens the I2C channel.
 The Raspberry Pi I2C channel is set to `1` and the 7-bit device address is set to `0x76`
 1. Reads the BME280 Calibration Coefficients.
 First reads the Calibration Registers, than converts the Registers to Raw Calibration Coefficients.